 Physical Medium: Choose the type of hardware device for data communications.
-Options include Modem, Ethernet Encapsulation, COM Port, and None.
+Options include COM Port, Modem, and None.
 The default is COM Port.

-- 1. None: Select None to indicate there is no physical connection, which displays the Operation with no Communications section. - 2.
-COM Port: Select Com Port to display and configure the Serial Port Settings section. - 3.
-Modem: Select Modem if phone lines are used for communications, which are configured in the Modem Settings section. - 4.
-Ethernet Encap.: Select if Ethernet Encapsulation is used for communications, which displays the Ethernet Settings section.
+- None: Select None to indicate there is no physical connection, which displays the Operation with no Communications section. - COM Port: Select Com Port to display and configure the Serial Port Settings section. - Modem: Select Modem if phone lines are used for communications, which are configured in the Modem Settings section.